 Children learn to draw by copying.
 Start with lines and progress to simple shapes.

-- Play “Draw What I Draw” – have your child draw what you draw and then reverse.
-Keep shapes very simple.
+- Play “Draw What I Draw” and have the child draw what you draw and then reverse.
+Begin with lines and move to simple shapes.

-- Give your child different shaped objects to draw around.
-You can also make these out of cardboard.
+- Give the child various shaped objects to draw around.
+You can also make shapes out of cardboard.

-- Learning to Write - Read this page for ideas of how to help your child learn to write letters and numbers
+- Read the Learning to Write page for ideas of how to help a child learn to write letters and numbers.

-- The ABCJLM Visual Perception Workbook has over 80 worksheets to help the child with drawing, writing, and visual perception training.
+- The ABCJLM Visual Perception Workbook contain over 80 worksheets to help a child with drawing, writing, and visual perception training.
 Included in this book are mazes and dot-to-dot worksheets which help in pencil control,

-- We have enjoyed the How to Draw books - read more here .
+- We have enjoyed the How to Draw books.
+Click to read more here.